chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 ## Abstract

 Personal Assistants Virtual Assistant that reinvent a new way for individuals to interact with computers.
 A Personal Virtual Assistant allows a user to simply ask questions in the same manner that they would address a human, and are even capable of doing some basic tasks like opening apps, reading out news, taking notes, Playing video and pausing and play them etc., with just a voice command.
 Personal Assistants using Artificial intelligence, Machine Learning and Natural Language Processing in Text to speech and speech to Text in speech recognition.
+The Artificial Intelligence, Machine Learning and The Natural Language Processing is used to understand the user’s text and convert it into voice.

 ## Table of Contents of the Synopsis